You don't have any saved vehicles!

 7,500-10,000 miles is a good broad guideline concerning how long to drive between oil changes, but certain vehicles will need more frequent oil changes.
 Cars, trucks, vans, and SUVs engaged any of the following activities might apply:

-Check with Dan Cummins Chrysler Dodge Jeep Ram near Lexington to see how soon you should bring your vehicle in if you take part in any of these.
+Check with the Dan Cummins CDJR service center near Lexington to see how soon you should bring your vehicle in if you take part in any of these.

-Check these facts about oil changes before visiting our service center near Georgetown:
+Check these facts about oil changes before visiting our service center near Lexington, KY.:

 Questions?
 Call our service department at 859-379-4013.